×

 Example:

-PolicyBot answers routing, retention, notification, and form steps inside chat with source links to approved SOPs.
-It does not offer tactics or legal advice—policy/process only.
+A policy assistant answers questions about routing, retention, notification, and form steps in chat.
+Responses include links to approved standard operating procedures but do not offer tactics or legal advice.

 Feedback and Coaching